-Whatever the case, most of those hurdles can be overcome if they’re out in the open… if you’re able to discuss them with the seller honestly and with empathy for their situation.
+Whatever the case, most of those hurdles can be overcome if they’re out in the open… if you can discuss them honestly and with empathy for their situation with the seller.

-Here are some of the questions that John recommends asking to pull out important (but potentially hidden) information…
+Here are some of the questions John recommends asking to pull out important (potentially hidden) information…

-- Ask the homeowner if they are able to hold the house for another 5+ years and what that will mean for them.
+- Ask the homeowner if they can hold the house for another 5+ years and what that will mean for them.

-- Are they able to make the repairs themselves to resell at a higher price?
+- Can they make the repairs themselves to resell at a higher price?
 And what will that look like for them?

-- You’ll also want to address any concerns brought up by influencers – this includes the seller’s family, CPA, attorney, etc.
+- You’ll also want to address any concerns influencers bring up, including the seller’s family, CPA, attorney, etc.